richmahn/en_tn/jhn/19/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Gabbatha, Golgotha #####
-This is a phrase in Hebrew.
-John does not "translate" this phrase into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Hebrew letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+These are two Hebrew words.
+After translating the meanings of these words ("The Pavement" and "The Place of a Skull"), he transliterates their sounds by substituting the Hebrew letters with Greek letters.
+The translator should do the same thing but transliterate them using letters of the target language.

 ## Links: ##